labsyspharm/cylinter/docs/_includes/exec.md

 7. `log10transform`: Log-transform and rescale data per channel.
 This module is automated; may become configurable in a future release.

 8. `pruneOutliers`: Assign upper and lower percentile cutoffs on immunomarker signal intensity.
-Users are presented with single-cell immunomarker intensity distributions (as scatter or hexbin plots; see `hexbins` config parameter) for all tissue samples.
-Y-axes show nuclei area to help in discerning cell types based on size and aid in visualizing scant cell populations.
-Inspect the plots then type reasonable lower and upper percentile cutoff values in the provided text box window separated by commas.
-Select return and a new window will come up to show the signal intensity distributions after the cutoffs have been applied (axis scales are maintained for comparability).
-Close the plot and text box windows to advance to the next channel.
-If no cutoffs are supplied and the text box window is closed, lower and upper cutoff values of 0.1 and 99.9 will be automatically applied by default.
-Percentile cutoffs are stored as key:value pairs (sample_name: (upperCutoff, lowerCutoff)) in the `<cylinter_output_dir>/hexbins` subdirectory.
-The cutoff selection step will be skipped in all future runs of the `pruneOutliers` module and the existing cutoffs will be applied.
+Users are presented with hexbins or scatter plots of immunomarker signal intensity (x-axes) vs. nuclear area (y-axes) for every tissue in the experiment (see `hexbins` config parameter).
+After inspecting the plots, type reasonable lower and upper percentile cutoffs (scale: 0.0-100.0) separated by a comma into the text box window and press the return key.
+New plots (post-pruning) will come up for inspection; enter new cutoffs and repeat if necessary.
+Once the optimal cutoffs have been evaluated (assumed to be the last applied) and the text box window is closed, a copy of the log10transform.parquet file will be filtered with the selected cutoffs.
+If nothing is entered into the text box window, and the window is closed, lower and upper cutoff values of 0.1 and 99.9 will be automatically applied.
+Subsequent channel cutoffs will be applied to the dataframe copy.
+Cutoff values are stored as key:value pairs (i.e. sampleName: (upperCutoff, lowerCutoff)) in `<cylinter_output_dir>/hexbins`.
+Once cutoffs for all channels have been curated, the program will loop through the cutoff dictionary and drop cells after applying the cutoffs in the same order in which they were curated.
+The cutoff selection step will be skipped in future runs of this module and existing cutoffs will be applied.
 Remove `<cylinter_output_dir>/hexbins/hexbin_dict.pkl` to redefine percentile cutoffs.

 9. `performPCA`: Perform PCA on mean immunomarker signal intensities from whole tissue sections or TMA cores.
 This module is automated and configurable; for parameters and their descriptions, see `config.yml`.